sixem/mpv_slicing/README.md

 ---

-`slicing-raw.lua` is an alternative script that creates clips from a video source, functioning in the same way as the original script.
-However, this script simply copies the audio and video, and outputs them to a file with the same extension as the input source.
-This is just a way of creating raw clips from a video quickly, without affecting the source quality in any way.
+`slicing-h264.lua` is an alternative script that creates clips from a video source, functioning in the same way as the original script.
+However, this script simply copies the audio (if toggled) and video, and outputs them to a H264-encoded file.
+This is just a way of creating raw clips from a video quickly, without affecting the source quality in any big way.

 ## README
 `slicing.lua` is a Lua script for mpv to cut fragments of the video in uncompressed RGB format which might be useful for video editing.